Guide

 Meg Callahan, CSA

 Meg Callahan is the SafeAtHomeHub editorial persona for senior safety, caregiver decision support, and aging-in-place product comparisons.
-Content is structured for practical family decisions and requires current provider verification before strong recommendations.
+With a Certified Senior Advisor (CSA) credential background, Meg evaluates medical alert systems, fall detection technology, home safety products, and caregiver resources against practical family needs.

 How we evaluate this page